-COM 41063 Internship: Communication
+COM 41063 Internship in Communication

-Broadcast, public relations, communication, or other appropriate and relevant internship with a commercial or public radio, television station or at other businesses or services concerned with mass media, public relations, or an aspect of business communication.
+Broadcast, public relations, communication or other appropriate and relevant internship with a commercial or public radio, television station or at other businesses or services concerned with mass media, public relations, or an aspect of business communication.
 Provides opportunities to apply concepts, ideas and techniques acquired in class.
+Prerequisite: Consent of instructor.